StarLederer/windblade/README.md

 <div class="bg-blue"> Hello </div>
 ```

-Tailwind has a lot of colors and does not automatically adapt to the browser color scheme, as a result, it is quite hard to customize and your code ends up repeating the same color combinations across everything you develop.

 ### Logical properties

 Tailwind is very hard to use for multilanguage applications because layout reorientation has to be done manually.
 Windblade solves this by replacing all physical properties with logical counterparts even where CSS doesn't support it yet.